Kiehl012/Threat_Level_Midnight/README.md

 - Predict sentences spoken by character(s) (NLP, RNN, Python)

 ## Future Analysis
-The process for scraping and analysing data can be repeated for any of the tv shows hosted on Transcripts Forever Dreaming.
+This process for scraping and analysing data can be repeated for any of the tv shows hosted on Transcripts Forever Dreaming.
 The data from The Office could then be compared against other shows to find trends in audience favorites as well as how tv has changed over time.

 ## References
 [Text Generation with RNN](https://www.tensorflow.org/text/tutorials/text_generation)